 Clients pay bills regularly.
 The first sign that you need a law firm system in place is if your clients aren’t paying you, ro are paying you but not on schedule.
 If this does not apply to you, revisit your written fee agreement and check if you are clearly communicating your payment plan and defining your attorney-client relationship.

 Client payment history is tracked.
 For solo firms, having an ineffective collections system can be devastating to your cash flow.
-Part of being an effective law firm is monitoring client payments to help you determine whether to terminate representation.
+Part of being an effective law firm is monitoring client payments to help you determine whether to terminate the representation.
 You can refer to the ABA Code of Professional Conduct to check what you can regarding non-paying clients without receiving a bar complaint (which you may have to pay through pro bono services).

 You Have a Collections Policy.
 If you don’t have a written policy yet, create one and include this in your engagement letter and agreement on fees.
 Below are some important points to include in these collections documents: